bjjain/jdtwMean/README.md

 * DTW Barycenter Averaging (DBA)
 * Stochastic Subgradient Method (SSG)

-The DBA algorithm by Petitjean et al. corresponds to the Majorize-Minimize (MM) algorithm as discussed in [1].
-The SSG method has been suggested in [1].
+Both algorithms are described and discussed in [1].

 ### Requirements:
 * Java 8 and higher